Your Pet, Our Passion.

 Treats

 As with all your training, you will be using high-quality treats to help your puppy understand what you want, and to reward them when they get it right.
-When you think about it, walking on a lead is a totally unnatural thing for a dog to do, so you need to be generous with the praise and the rewards.
+Walking on a lead, especially at human speed, is a totally unnatural thing for a dog to do, so you need to be generous with the praise and the rewards.

 A lead